How to keep engaged with your Kickstarter backers after your campaign ends

 Oh, yeah!
 Remember those hundreds or thousands of Kickstarter backers who handed over their hard-earned money to you to make something awesome?

-Well, you’re not only going to have to make that game for them, you’ll also want to keep them informed of what’s going on in the process, including any delays or interruptions.
+Well, you’re not only going to have to make that game for them, but you’ll also want to keep them informed of what’s going on in the process, including any delays or interruptions.
 They’ve been with you throughout the campaign, and you need to keep them informed.

-But what do you communicate with them, especially when things aren’t on track or there’s little to say?
+However, what do you communicate with them, especially when things aren’t on track or there’s little to say?

 The importance of consistency